ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 # Technology users for RATS

-## Trusted Computing Group (TCG)
+## Trusted Computing Group Remove Integrity Verification (TCG-RIV)

-The TCG embedded systems work is trying to solve the problem of knowing if a networking device should be part of a network, if it belongs to the operator, and if it is running appropriate software.
+The TCG RIV Reference Document addresses the problem of knowing if a networking device should be part of a network, if it belongs to the operator, and if it is running appropriate software.
 The work covers most of the use cases in {{netattest}}.

 This proposal is available as {{I-D.fedorkow-rats-network-device-attestation}}.
 The goal is to be multi-vendor, scalable and extensible.
 The proposal intentionally limits itself to:

 * "non-privacy-preserving applications (i.e., networking, Industrial IoT )",
 * the firmware is provided by the device manufacturer
-* there is a manufacturer installed hardware root of trust (such as a TPM and boot room)
+* there is a manufacturer installed hardware root of trust (such as a TPM and boot ROM)

 Service providers and enterprises deploy hundreds of routers, many of them in remote locations where they're difficult to access or secure.
 The point of remote attestation is to:

 * identify a remote box in a way that's hard to spoof
-* report the inventory of software was launched on the box in a way that can not be spoofed
+* report the inventory of software was launched on the box in a way that cannot be spoofed, that is undetectably altered by a "Lying Endpoint"

 The use case described is to be able to monitor the authenticity of software versions and configurations running on each device.
 This allows owners and